-This is the second post in my Low Gi on a Budget series.
-The first post is called 6 Budget Friendly Low Glycemic Foods You Should Try.
-I published it back in March and it was a big success.
+This is the second post in my Grocery Shopping on a Budget series.
+The first post called 6 Budget-Friendly Low Glycemic Foods You Should Try was published a few months ago and has been quite popular ever since.

 Today, I would like to continue discussing this subject and talk a bit more about things you can do to cut down your grocery bill.

 1. Cook at home.
-When you cook at home you are not only in control of what you put on your plate.
-Homemade meals are much more affordable than prepackaged foods, take-out or restaurant meals.
+When you cook at home, you are in control of what you put on your plate.
+Homemade meals are much more affordable than prepackaged foods, take-out, or restaurant meals.
 Learn how to cook and your wallet will thank you.

 2. Plan your meals and shop with a list.
 You are much more likely to spend extra money on grocery items you don’t really need if you shop without a grocery list.
-Make a plan; follow it and you will stay on budget.
+Make a plan, stick to it and you will stay on budget.
 Use a handy app such as Big Oven to manage your grocery lists and keep track of the recipes you want to try.

 4. Know what’s in your pantry and your fridge.
-I know this seems kind of obvious, but how many times did you forget that you had an item in your pantry and bought it again?
+This seems kind of obvious, but how many times did you forget that you had an item in your pantry and bought it again?
 I know I do it a lot.
 Just check what’s in your fridge before going grocery shopping.

 6. Shop in bulk but only buy items you know you are going to use before the expiration date.

-7. Don’t buy big quantities.
+7. Don’t buy large quantities.
 So, now you are probably thinking I am nuts.
 I just told you to buy in bulk and now I am telling you not to buy a lot.
-What I mean is – don’t buy a big quantity of an item you only need a little bit of or you are not sure you are going to use/like.
+What I mean is – don’t buy a large quantity of an item you only need a little bit of or you are not sure you are going to use or like.